Appaloosa/Thoroughbred 17 years old

 Dakota is a little “firecracker.”
 When I selected her from the farm she came from, there were about 35 other horses there at the time.
 When a fellow horse-owner asked “Which horse did you buy?” her face turned from excitement to worry as soon as she found out it was Dakota.
 However, she was eager for me to take her home so no one there would have to deal with her antics anymore!

-Even at 15 and half blind, Dakota is my little engine that could.
-Don’t let the spots fool you, she believes she is a Lipizzaner
+Even at 17, and blind in one eye, Dakota is my little engine that could.
+Don’t let the spots fool you, she believes she is a Lipizzaner.

 Tarpan 22 yrs